 Diet Pepsi.
 Heavy cream.
 Creepy documentaries.
 Projects.
 Junking.
 Excessive newspaper reading.
 The Handmaid's Tale (that rare thing when the book and the show are both excellent).
 Really good sheets.
 This American Life podcast.
 Greasy hand salve.
 Rusty, chippy things.
 Decorating magazines and blogs.
 Costco.

 Was once a hospital exec, Idaho Woman of the Year and runner-up in the Alabama State Spelling Bee, but not in that order.
 Is now Greg's Woman of the Year except when announcing "I have an idea!"
-Still a Daddy's Girl at 57.
+Still her Daddy's Girl at 57.

 Brown Eyed Girl Consulting, business and strategic planning services for business and non-profit clients.